 Historian and theologian Charles Marsh partners with veteran activist John Perkins to chronicle God's vision for a more equitable and just world.
-Now updated with a new preface to reflect on current social realities, this book shows how abandoned places are being restored, divisions are being reconciled, and what individuals and communities are now doing to welcome peace and justice.
+Now updated to reflect on current social realities, this book shows how abandoned places are being restored, divisions are being reconciled, and what individuals and communities are now doing to welcome peace and justice.

 Church leaders need to show up, stay put, and see what God is doing in their midst.
 Pastor José Humphreys recognizes how deeply our faith is tied to our particular stories in our particular places.
 Combining spiritual formation with activism, vivid narrative with exhortation, and realism with hopefulness, Humphreys offers pastors and church planters a thoughtful look at discipleship in a complex world.

 We live in conflicted times.
 We want to see justice restored because Jesus calls us to be a peacemaking and reconciling people.
 But how do we do this?
 Grace Ji-Sun Kim and Graham Hill offer ten ways to transform society, from lament and repentance to relinquishing power, reinforcing agency, and more.
 Embodying these practices enables us to be the new humanity in Jesus Christ.

 Will you collaborate on God's kingdom work in your community?
 If you're ready to see God move in all areas—business, education, media, arts, healthcare, spiritual growth, and more—this is the book for you.
 Leadership expert Reggie McNeal offers eight signature practices for leaders who want to partner with God and others for kingdom growth.

 The United States has more people locked up in jails, prisons, and detention centers than any other country in the history of the world.
 Exploring the history and foundations of mass incarceration, Dominique Gilliard examines Christianity’s role in its evolution and expansion, assessing justice in light of Scripture, and showing how Christians can pursue justice that restores and reconciles.